tjwilks/forex-forecasting/README.md

 directory and leave config file as is
 3) Ensure package directory is working directory
 4) run setup.py develop
-5run main.py config/config.ini (or own config file) to see comparison of multiple models forecasting performance
+5) run main.py config/config.ini (or own config file) to see comparison of multiple models forecasting performance